Please configure

 Nokia phones

-Services will be charge at standard calling rates if:
+Services will be charged at standard calling rates if:

 In the event of excluded call-types, calls will be charged at the rates advertised by the relevant service provider.